MichaIng/DietPi-Docs/docs/user-guide_installation.md

     ## Introduction

     Virtual machine images are great for those occasions where you want to set up a DietPi system very quickly and test things.
-Also it may be used as a debian based linux system with a small footprint for development purposes, e.g. with the X11 window system.
+Also it may be used as a Debian based Linux system with a small footprint for development purposes, e.g. with the X11 window system.
 The small footprint makes it optimally usable on PCs without a huge built in RAM.
 Also several VMs may be run for different applications.

     One big advantage of such a VM is that id needs only a couple of minutes coming to a running DietPi system.